 You will not be permitted to register for your next year of study until you have cleared any outstanding tuition fee debts or have made arrangements with the Income Office to do so.

-If you have outstanding tuition or bench fee debts 14 days before the start of the relevant degree ceremonies period, you will not be permitted to graduate.
+If you have outstanding tuition or bench fee debts a month before the start of the relevant degree ceremonies period, you will not be permitted to graduate.

 The University has a duty to inform the Home Office of money owed by international students in respect of tuition fees.
 If you fail to provide evidence to the Home Office of your ability to pay outstanding fees, your visa may not be extended.

-You may also be liable for an administration charge of £25 if your chosen method of payment is declined more than once.
-This will apply to each payment date.
+You may be liable for an administration charge of if your debt is referred to our debt collection agency.

-Receipts for payment by all methods are available to view and print from the Fees and Funding channel in the MyBristol portal.
+Receipts for payment by all methods are available to view and print from the MyBristol portal in the Fees and Funding channel.

 University of Bristol,